-Have you wondered what is Nishnawbe-Aski Legal Services, and why do we exist?
+Have you wondered what Nishnawbe-Aski Legal Services is, and why we exist?

 Nishnawbe-Aski Legal Services Corporation was founded in 1990 to serve the legal and justice needs of the Nishnawe Aski Nation First Nation communities, and to improve access to justice for these communities.

 A number of issues with the administration of justice in the remote areas of Northern Ontario were identified in the early 1980s.
 Among the major issues were: